ekcasey/tw_ac_vagrant_workshop/README.md

 ```
 Oops!
 You should see the following error 'cannot load such file -- sinatra (LoadError)'.
 We need to install bundler on the VM so that we can install Minion's dependencies (which includes Sinatra).
 Your turn!

-*Excercise 2: Install Bundler*
+*Exercise 2: Install Bundler*
 *Extend default.rb so that it installs the bundler gem on the guest.
 Hint: look at the rbenv docs.
-When you are ready, coverge your instance.
+When you are ready, converge your instance.
 Now login, and try running `bundle install` in the minions directory.
 Were you successful?
 If not, keep trying!*

 When you have successfully installed Minion's dependencies try starting the app again.
 If it starts successfully you should see the following message 'Sinatra/1.4.5 has taken the stage on 4567 for development with backup from WEBrick'.
 Lets quickly verify this with curl.
 Open a new terminal tab, run 'kitchen login' and execute the following command.
 It should return 'Hello Minions!'
 ```
 $ curl http://localhost:4567
 ```

-*Excercise 3: Extract the ruby version into an attribute*
+*Exercise 3: Extract the ruby version into an attribute*
-*Rembember what we learned about attributes?
+*Remember what we learned about attributes?
 Extract the ruby version into an attribute so that it is configurable.
 Make sure to test your work.*

 Next, we would like to see 'Hello Minions!' displayed in a browser.
 This is a little trickier because our guest machine has no browser.
 We want to use the browser on our host machine.
 To do this we would like to forward port 4567 from the guest to the host machine.
 Therefore when we access localhost:4567 in our host browser it will display content from the guest at port 4567.